darthur2/darthur2.github.io/_posts/2021-04-16-newbery-sentiment.md

 would be considered valence shifters.
-By adding the word “really” to “like” the sentiment might increase from 0.5 to 0.65 and then by augmenting the phrase “really like” with “didn’t” we would flip the polarity to -0.65.
+By adding the word “really” to “like” the sentiment might increase from 0.5 to 0.65 and then by augmenting the phrase “really like” with “didn’t” we would flip the polarity to obtain a score of -0.65.
 By doing this with our text, a computer would begin to recognize that the sentiment here is negative, not positive.

 Some algorithms and sentiment analysis models add upon these ideas, but these three ideas are at the heart of most sentiment analysis tools.
 The